hattesen/moisture-meter/README.md

-# moisture-meter
+# Industrial Moisture Meter

-A moisture meter design for (remote) measurement of wood, suitable for use in drying kilns.
+A moisture meter for (remote) measurement of wood.

-Temperature probe.
+Many probes can be monitored from a central location.

+Suitable for use in drying kilns.

-Anemometer (hot wire type) for measuring air velocity.
+Includes temperature probe and Anemometer (hot wire type) for measuring air flow in kiln.

 # Design